IDA Treaties Explorer Resources About Guide

 Welcome to the IDA Treaties Explorer

 While treaties between Indigenous peoples and the United States affect virtually every area in the USA, there is as yet no official list of all the treaties.
 The US National Archives holds 374 of the treaties, where they are known as the Ratified Indian Treaties.
-Here you can view them for the first time with key historic works that provide context to the agreements made and the histories of our shared lands.

 374 Ratified Indian Treaties visible for the first time

-Thanks to an anonymous donation, the US National Archives conserved and digitized the Ratified Indian treaties in its holdings.
-Here you can see the original documents spanning more than a hundred years.
+Thanks to an anonymous donation, the US National Archives conserved and digitized the Ratified Indian treaties in its holdings and all are available on this website.

 Visualize some of the documents signed

 The lack of an official list of treaties between the US and Native nations inevitably led to confusion.
 In the 1890s-1900s, government clerks attempted to get a handle on all the agreements that had been made regarding land.
 In a series of publications they mapped out the land transfers and called them “cessions”.
-Here you can see the historic maps and what agreements and tribes relate.

 Look at places